Agbede, Edo State: Geography

 The town has several villages also referred to as Ayuele clans.
 It includes; Jagbe, Odigie, Egono, Ubiane, Ughiole and Egho.
 Agbede is bordered by Ewu, Idoa from the South and Auchi to the North.
 The main stay of the community is farming.
 Agbedes are famous for producing the unique staple cereal crop called Agbede Rice.
 The inhabitants of this geography also farm yam & cassava.
 They are blessed with the most arable flat land surface for agricultural production.

 In terms of the weather, there are majorly two seasons; raining and dry season accompanied by harmattan.

-Naming of Agbede
+History

-It is said Agbedes were the original makers of the artifacts in Benin before their exodus into the northern part of the geography called Edo State.
+The Agbedes were the original makers of the artifacts in Benin before their exodus into the northern part of the geography called Edo State.

 It is also said that the first Agbedes were originally unemes.
 Another school of thought holds that Agbedes and Unemes were blessed with creativity in approaching arts.

 The Agbede people can be called Agbedes (Anglicization).
 But, they call themselves in their language, Igbede.